 This course will describe the basic theories, principles, and concepts of psychology as they relate to behaviors and mental processes.
 This course will also apply psychological theories, principles, and concepts to everyday life, including industry and organizations.
 The students will learn to compare and contrast material and information from other cultures.

-Clock hours of lab: 0 Clock hours of classroom lecture: 30 Clock hours of individual and small group tutoring: provided to student on an as-needed basis Pre-Requisite: N/A Total Clock Hours: 30 Tuition: \$787.00 Length of time (1 hrs per day, 5 days per wk): 6 wks Lecture 1.0 Lab 1.0 Ext 0.0
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis